oavioz/python-data-generator/README.md

 Prerequisit:

 1. Ubuntu 16.04 or later(tested on 18.04)
+2. Install PostgreSQL 10.x or later (tested on 10.7.0)
-2. Install Python 3.5 or later
+3. Install Python 3.5 or later
-3. Install Faker
+4. Install Faker: pip install Faker

 Installation: